-Ever since January of 2016, my first year of High School, I have consistently been volunteering at the animal shelter ARK.
+Ever since January of 2016, my first year of High School, I have consistently been volunteering at the animal shelter ARK (Animal Refuge Kansai).
 Since I have been persistent and been at every adoption fair since 2016 I have gathered up over 200 hours of community service with them.
 Through this, I have shown a consistent and sustained commitment to helping the organization.
-I also often have other responsibilities there as I have been there so much I am trusted to take interviews with people who are potential adopters or want to foster in the future.
+I also often have other responsibilities there as I have been there so much I am trusted to take interviews with people who are potential adopters, people who want to foster in the future, and new volunteers.
+Because I volunteer so often, I have to be able to work well with others.
+This is because there are other volunteers there too, and we need to work together to make sure the animals are doing ok and that they are not stressed.

 So far throughout my high school experience arts has greatly contributed to helping me relax through all the stress I have been in these past three years.
 I love sitting down with a sketchbook and either sketching drawing or painting.
 For Christmas last year I got different art mediums packs that I like to differentiate between and try different types of 2D art.
 I also enjoy 3D art such as sculpting with clay, jewellery making, and sewing.
 A while ago I got a sewing kit from my sister, and this Christmas I also got a mannequin so I can sew even more things now, the sewing also includes sketching up a pattern to follow.
 In my free time, I also enjoy music as an art.
 I love sitting down and playing my guitar, piano or ukulele and singing along, I have also recently started trying to write my own songs.

 When I was eight years old I moved away from my home country, Sweden, to Switzerland.
-Because I moved when I was so young, it was imperative that I learned English in order to be able to communicate in an international school.
+Because I moved when I was so young, it was imperative that I learned English in order to be able to communicate in an international school environment.
 After about two months in the international school in Zurich, I was able to read, speak and write fluently in both Swedish and English.
-However, in while I was still in a school in the German-speaking part of Switzerland, it is mandatory to learn the German language in school.
+However, since I was in a school that was in the German-speaking part of Switzerland, it was mandatory to learn German in international schools as well.
 Because of this I also learned to be fluent in German from grade two up to grade eight.
 In international schools, it is also necessary to learn either French or Spanish once you reach middle school.
-So for me, I chose to learn Spanish from grade ten until I graduate next year in grade twelve.
-Since I have been learning Spanish for almost six years now, I can communicate and understand.
+So for me, I chose to learn Spanish, and I have stuck with it all the way through middle school, into high school, until I graduate next year in grade twelve.
+Since I have been learning Spanish for almost seven years now, I can communicate and understand at a level of fluency.

 Ever since I was a little girl I have always loved animals and felt extremely strongly about animal rights.
 Since I grew up with a cat for the first eight years of my life it felt strange not to have a pet inside the house, so when we moved to Japan our family decided it was time to get a dog.
 Since my little sister was terrified of dogs from a young age it was decided she would get to meet the dog before so she wouldn’t be scared.
 Since there are so many pet stores around Japan it went faster than expected and after just going in to look at a puppy we came home with a new family member the very day.
 Unfortunately, my sister has extreme allergies and after three days we ended up having to give the puppy back.
 However, at an activities fair at school I ended up finding a flyer about becoming a foster family for a dog, after talking it over with my parents it was decided this would be the perfect situation in finding us a dog my sister wasn’t allergic to and we would be able to adopt.